mjj6411770/nie_toolbox_shared/README.md

 ## Signal denoising

 As stated in the paper, we denoise the signal by using a lowpass filter and understanding the noise frequency by the stft function.
-The denoise function has two inputs.
+The denoise method has two inputs.
 The first one is the cutoff frequency, and the second is the order of the filter to apply.
 In general, the higher the order, the stronger the filter, but the longer the signal delay.
 If you call the method of the class by leaving the first argument blank, as shown below:
 ```matlab
   Sig1 = Sig1.Denoise([],10);
 ```